Table of Contents

 Flight performance of the Eachine Q90C Flyingfrog

-Frankly, after the Kopis 1, it would be hard to be surprised in terms of flight performance.
+Frankly, after the Kopis 1, it would be hard to be surprised about flight performance.
 Anyway, let’s discover how capable is the Q90C Flyingfrog.

 From the beginning, you can feel the extra power of the 2s Li-Po.
 Not as speedy as a brushless racing drone, but faster than other 1s micro brushed models.
 Wind resistance is also promising.